 - Harvest rainwater from the barn roof for the animals

 - Share distribution deliveries with others to reduce carbon emissions

 - Create some interesting tunnels and dens from living willow

 - We have been lucky enough to get planning permission for a farm house.
-So we hope to build an oak frame, straw bale house with as much re-cycled materials as possible (like beams, floor joists, floor boards, roof tiles, bricks and stone).
+So we hope to super energy efficient house (possibly down the Passivhaus route) with as much re-cycled materials as possible (like beams, floor joists, floor boards, roof tiles, bricks and stone).